Skip to main content

 • Sourced statistics: Every claim backed by data with a linked original source.
 Not “research shows” but “an analysis of 15,847 AI Overview results found” with a link.

 • Schema markup: Article schema, author schema, and FAQ schema give AI engines additional machine-readable signals about your content and who wrote it.
+My GEO audit checklist covers exactly which schema types matter and which don’t.

 • Definitive language: “E-E-A-T is a binary filter” is more citable than “E-E-A-T may play a role in determining visibility.”
 Clear, specific claims that AI can extract and present as answers.